OGGM/oggm/docs/shop.rst

          ``'Lake-terminating'``, ``'Dry calving'``, ``'Regenerated'``,
          ``'Shelf-terminating'``, ``'Not assigned'``.
 Marine and Lake
          terminating are classified as "tidewater" in OGGM and cannot advance
-         - they "calve" instead, using a very simple parameterisation.
+         - they "calve" instead, using a very simple parameterization.
 .. [#f6] Glacier status: ``'Glacier or ice cap'``, ``'Glacier complex'``,
          ``'Nominal glacier'``, ``'Not assigned'``.
 Nominal glaciers fail at the "Glacier Mask" processing step in OGGM.